proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 #### Configuration for Gaming

-Use `TCP_NODELAY` option if you are planning to use this vpn for gaming.
+Use the `TCP_NODELAY` option if you are planning to use this VPN for gaming.
 Execute the following command on the remote VPN server
 ```sh
 sudo echo "tcp-nodelay" | sudo tee -a /etc/openvpn/server.conf
 ```
-Now restart openvpn service using
+Now restart the openvpn service using
 ```sh
 sudo systemctl restart openvpn.service && sudo systemctl restart openvpn@server.service
 ```

 ### Step 5: Download ovpn files

-Now we have to transfer he `.ovpn` files generaed on the remote server to our local machine.
-The steps to achieve this are different for `*nix` (Linux or MacOS) & Windows, refer the following links to read about the steps for your platform of interest:
+Now we have to transfer the `.ovpn` files generated on the remote server to our local machine.
+The steps to achieve this are different for `*nix` (Linux or MacOS) & Windows, refer to the following links to read about the steps for your platform of interest:
 - [Windows](#windows)
 - [Linux & MacOS](#linux--macos)